For 20 Years, This Man Has Survived Entirely by Hacking Online Games

 “The best hacks are the invisible ones because you change the rules without anyone knowing what’s going on.”

 Unlike most video game hackers, Manfred didn’t cheat to gain an advantage over his opponents.
-He hacked games because he made it his full-time job.
+He hacked games because he made it his living.

 On Saturday, Manfred came out of the shadows and told his story for the first time during his talk.
 Initially, his plan was to hack WildStar Online in front of the audience, abusing undisclosed vulnerabilities, or zero-days, without having his talk recorded.
 The conference organizers, however, told him that all talks have to be recorded, and so he didn’t do the hack live—much to the audience’s chagrin.